Call for a FREE consultation at (713) 222-6767

 You Can Lose Your Job and License

 Local and state authorities are on the lookout for any evidence or allegations of inappropriate sexual relationships between teachers and students.
 They are also quick to draw conclusions.
-In many cases, schools and districts are focused on protecting themselves, even at the expense of letting a falsely accused teacher go.
+Schools and districts often focus on protecting themselves, even at the expense of letting a falsely accused teacher go.

 Penalties for a Conviction of Sexual Misconduct with an Underage Student